 Choose the right format and design

-The format you select for your direct mail marketing campaign should be in line with what you’re trying to achieve.
-Different types of direct mail convey a variety of messages, so think about this choice carefully.
+The format you select for your direct mail marketing campaign should fit with what you’re trying to achieve.
+Different types of direct mail convey messages differently, so think about this choice carefully.
+For example:

-• Brochures offer the chance to share detailed information
+- Brochures offer the chance to share detailed information and showcase imagery

 Integrate personalisation techniques